everythingisalientome/custom-browseruse-mcp/README.md

 - This project is patent-bound
 - Downloading or forking does NOT grant a license

-See LICENSE, PATENTS, and RESPONSIBLE_USE.md for details.
+See LICENSE, and RESPONSIBLE_USE.md for details.